JSchrtke/cli-tools/README.md

 cli-tools
 =========

-This repository contains command line tools and useful shorthands.
-This needs to be on the PATH.
+This repository contains personal command line tools and useful shorthands.
+It needs to be on the PATH.

 Requires
 --------